PM Modi meets NSA, CDS over India-China face-off in Ladakh

 There was no official comment or details available about the meeting.

-The prime ministers meet took place shortly after Union Defence Minister Rajnath Singh held a long security review meeting with CDS General Rawat and the three Services Chiefs on the China issue.
+The Prime Minister's meet took place shortly after Union Defence Minister Rajnath Singh held a long security review meeting with CDS General Rawat and the three Services Chiefs on the China issue.

 During the meeting, Singh was briefed by the Army Chief M M Naravane about the situation at the Line of Action Control.
 The Army Chief had two days back had taken stock of the situation.